Small Language Models Improve Giants by Rewriting Their Outputs: Correcting the Outputs of LLMs

-Our approach is based on the insight that the outputs of the LLM can be improved with optimal editing and combinations.
-To illustrate this we conduct experiments on the task of grammatical error correction (GEC) ~\cite{ng-etal-2014-conll} using PaLM models \cite{palm} of varying size, depicted in Figure~\ref{fig:ranking}.
-We compare the outputs generated by the LLM, when prompted with the description and demonstrations of the task, with those of a state-of-the-art GEC model (11B parameters) that is pretrained on synthetic tasks and fine-tuned on multiple GEC datasets~\cite{rothe-etal-2021-simple}.
-Surprisingly, even the largest PaLM model (540B parameters) undeperforms compared to the smaller task-specific model (sota).
-However, by sampling multiple times (10) from the model, we generate a pool of candidates that includes high-quality outputs to which the model does not assign high likelihood due to the absence of task-specific training.
-To demonstrate this we employ an oracle that selects the candidate closest to the target sentence (oracle-rank), resulting in a significant boost in performance across all model scales.
-Furthermore, by optimally combining the correct spans from the sampled candidates using another oracle (oracle-combine\footnote{ For the oracle-combine we compute the differing spans between the candidates and for each span we choose the one that has the smallest edit distance with the target.}) we achieve further improvements.
-Specifically, the smallest model (PaLM-8B) performs on par with the state-of-the-art while the larger models (PaLM-62/540B) surpass its performance.
-This finding highlights the potential of leveraging multiple generations through ranking or combinations to enhance the performance of the LLM for a specific task.
+\paragraph{Headroom analysis} Our approach is based on the insight that LLMs can generate a diverse pool of candidates for each input, with complementary strengths and weaknesses.
+Thus, an improved output can be produced by combining the correct parts of the corresponding candidates.
+To illustrate this, we experiment on the task of grammatical error correction (GEC) ~\cite{ng-etal-2014-conll} using PaLM models \cite{palm} of varying size, depicted in Figure~\ref{fig:ranking}.
+First, we observe that the few-shot PaLM models underperform fine-tuned 11B-parameter state-of-the-art (sota) GEC model~\cite{rothe-etal-2021-simple}.
+However, by sampling 10 times from the LLM and employing an oracle to rank the samples (oracle-rank) or to combine correct spans (oracle-combine\footnote{ For the oracle-combine we compute the differing spans between the candidates and for each span we choose the one that has the smallest edit distance with the target.}), we obtain significant improvements, surpassing state-of-the-art.

-Motivated by the above finding we train a smaller model to optimally edit and combine the candidates generated by the LLM.
-As depicted in Figure~\ref{fig:corrector} the corrector module is trained to predict the target sentence given the original input sequence and multiple candidates provided by the LLM .
-In this way, \ours, learns to select the most promising among the generated outputs, combine the different candidates and even edit them in order to compose the target sentence.
+This finding highlights the potential of leveraging multiple generations through ranking or combinations to enhance the performance of the LLM via task-specific training.
+Motivated by this, we employ a smaller model, \ours{}, to predict the target given the original input and multiple candidates provided by the LLM.